foldedtoad/dwm3000/README.md

 **WARNING:** You will need to trim the pins on the PCA100xx board's P20 connector, as they extend too far upwards and will contact pads on the bottom of the DWS3000 shield, causing electical problems.

 **WARNING:** There are issues with the early "engineering versions" of the nRF52840.
 The chips are identified with QIAAAA marking on their top.
 Apparently the SPI3 bus was not fully support with these early engineering releases.
-It is suggested to avoid using these particular PCA10056 boards.
+For the PCA10056, the devicetree definition for `spi3` bus is equated with the `arduino_spi` bus.
+Therefore, it is suggested to avoid using these particular PCA10056 boards.
 Production releases of the PCA10056 should work without issues.

 **NOTE:** Because the PCA100xx board incorporates a Segger JLink debugger (on-board), it is highly recommended to install the Segger JLink package on your development system: it's free, and provides support for gdb, pyocd, and Ozone (Segger's debugger).